Different Types of Paper for Art – Detailed Discussed By An Expert

 Word of warning though Five-ply Bristol is very heavy.
 Weight can easily be compared to that of an illustrator board.

 Charcoal and Pastel Drawing Paper

 The colors on these paper are more important to many pastelists than the coloring material he/she is using.
 They usually will study the paper just like a printer would study it before printing on it.

 These papers can be found in two finishes laid and irregular.
 In a laid finish, the imprints of normal patterns of wire screen can be found on that paper which comes from the papermakers mold.

 Irregular finished papers are made by pressing a wet paper through an irregular arrangement of small speaks on the surface.

-Finding these papers are somewhat easy as the demand for these papers is climbing every year.
+Finding pastel or charcoal paper are somewhat easy as the demand for these papers is climbing every year.
 Both papers are available to the general public in multiple kinds of texture.

 Although these papers are not as durable as Bristol paper but they are very capable papers, if you avoid erasing lines drawn on the paper.
 The paper will be unusable if you keep on erasing stuff on it.

 In recent times drawing is more popular than ever, with this growing demand manufactures of "Drawing Paper" decided to name their paper exactly what it was made to do.
 Smart ain't it?